chameleon-lizard/autorice/README.md

 - compton as a composite manager
 - i3lock-color
 - thefuck as a helper if you have a habit of writing pyhton instead of python
-- gdown to download the configs file from my Google Drive.
-Yes, I know, I'm a retard, but I am waiting for my payday to rent a server and store the configs there.
-So this will change in the future.
 - zsh as a shell
 - OhMyZsh as zsh
 - Modified theme as zsh theme